-Given two multivariate time series, generated by two separate (unrelated) stochastic models of the same hydrologic process, each applying to a different timescale, a transformation is developed (referred to as a coupling transformation) that appropriately modifies the time series of the lower-level timescale so that this series becomes consistent with the time series of the higher-level timescale without affecting the secondorder stochastic structure of the former and also establishes appropriate correlations between the two time series.
+A methodology is proposed for coupling stochastic models of hydrologic processes applying to different time scales so that time series generated by the different models be consistent.
+Given two multivariate time series, generated by two separate (unrelated) stochastic models of the same hydrologic process, each applying to a different time scale, a transformation is developed (referred to as a coupling transformation) that appropriately modifies the time series of the lower-level time scale so that this series be consistent with the time series of the higher-level time scale without affecting the second-order stochastic structure of the former and also establishing appropriate correlations between the two time series.
 The coupling transformation is based on a developed generalized mathematical proposition, which ensures preservation of marginal and joint second-order statistics and linear relationships between lower- and higher-level processes.
-The methodology can be applied to problems involving disaggregation of annual to seasonal and seasonal to subseasonal timescales, as well as problems involving finer timescales, with the only requirement that a specific stochastic model is available for each involved timescale.
-An implementation of the methodology for disaggregation of daily rainfall into hourly rainfall at many locations (a problem much more demanding than disaggregation of annual to seasonal quantities, because of the intermittent aspect of the process and the very asymmetric marginal distributions) is under way.
+The methodology can be applied to problems involving disaggregation of annual to seasonal and seasonal to subseasonal time scales, as well as problems involving finer time scales, under the only requirement that a specific stochastic model is available for each involved time scale.
+An implementation of the methodology for disaggregation of daily rainfall into hourly rainfall at many locations (a problem much more demanding than disaggregation of annual to seasonal distributions) is under way.

 Several specific forms of the coupling transformation are studied.
-The simplest of them, S/S and S1/S, are single variate and do not consider any link to higher- or lower-level variables of previous or next periods; the difference between the two is that S1/S uses some of the already generated variables of the previous period for its initialization, whereas S/S does not.
-The most detailed form, F/M, is multivariate and incorporates appropriate links to higher- and lower-level variables of previous and next periods.
-In addition, techniques for evaluating parameters of the coupling transformation based on second-order moments of the lower-level process are studied.
-Specific implementations of these techniques are given for the very common cases where the lower-level process (or its logarithmic transformation) is multivariate PAR(1), PAR(2), or PARMA(1, 1).
+The simplest of them, symbolically S/S and S1/S, are single variate and do not consider any link to higher- or lower-level variables of previous or next periods; the difference of the two is that S1/S uses some of the already generated variables of the previous period for its initialization whereas S/S does not.
+The most detailed form, symbolically F/M, is multivariate and incorporates appropriate links to higher- and lower-level variables of previous and next periods.
+In addition, techniques for evaluating parameters of the coupling transformation based on second order moments of the lower-level process are studied.
+Specific implementations of these techniques are given for the very common cases where the lower-level process (or its logarithmic transformation) is multivariate PAR(1), PAR(2) or PARMA(1, 1).